material-components/material-components-android/docs/theming/Dark.md

 # Dark Theme

-The [Material dark theme system][dark-theme-mdc-spec] can be used to create a beautiful and functional dark theme for your app, which generally consists of dark background colors and light foreground colors for elements such as text and iconography.
+The [Material dark theme system][dark-theme-mdc-spec] can be used to create a beautiful and functional dark theme for your app.
+A dark theme generally consists of dark background colors and light foreground colors for elements such as text and iconography.

-Some of the most common benefits of a dark theme include conserving battery power for devices with OLED screens, reducing eye strain, and facilitating use in low-light environments.
+Benefits of a dark theme include: improved battery power conservation for devices with OLED screens; reduced eye strain; and better visibility in low-light environments.

-Starting with [Android Q][dark-theme-dac-docs], users are now able to switch their device into dark theme via a new system setting, which applies to both the Android system UI and apps running on the device.
+Starting with [Android Q][dark-theme-dac-docs], users are now able to switch their device to a dark theme via a new system setting, which applies to both the Android system UI and apps running on the device.

 ## Design & API Documentation